Membership

 Becoming a Member: Nomination Process

-- Nominations are presented to the Internal Advisory Committee (IAC) of the GC-CPEH for a vote at regulatory scheduled IAC meetings.
+• Nominations are presented to the Internal Advisory Committee (IAC) of the GC-CPEH for a vote at regularly scheduled IAC meetings.

 GC-CPEH Thematic Focus Areas and Theme Leaders:

-- Early Life Genome and Epigenome Environment (GE2) Interactions led by Dr. Cheryl Walker, BCM.
+1. Genome/Epigenome: Environment Interactions (GE2) led by Dr. Cheryl Walker, BCM.
 Research within the GE2 Interactions Theme seeks to understand the impact of our early life environment on health and susceptibility to disease across the life course.

-- Mechanisms and Interventions in Human Environmental Disease (MIHED) led by Dr. Elaine Symanski, BCM.
-The goal of the MIHED Theme is to identify environmental risk factors for disease, evaluate the underlying mechanisms that explain how environmental stressors affect biological systems, and develop, implement and evaluate evidence-based interventions that mitigate environmental health risks.
+3. Mechanisms and Interventions in Human Environmental Disease (MIHED) led by Dr. Elaine Symanski, BCM.
+The MIHED Theme aims to identify environmental risk factors for disease, evaluate the underlying mechanisms that explain how environmental stressors affect biological systems, and develop, implement, and evaluate evidence-based interventions that mitigate environmental health risks.

 Membership Renewal

 Center membership will be reviewed every three years on the anniversary of the member joining the Center.
-Membership will be reviewed by the Executive Committee, which recommends continuation, or discontinuation (for noncontributory individuals) to the Directors, who make the final determination of membership and notifies investigators accordingly.
+Membership will be reviewed by the Executive Committee, which recommends continuation or discontinuation (for non-contributory individuals) to the Directors.
+The Directors make the final determination of membership.

 Evaluative criteria for continued membership:

-- Citation of the Center grant on GC-CPEH-related publications. continuation, or discontinuation (for noncontributory individuals) to the Director, who makes the final decision
+• Citation of the Center grant on GC-CPEH-related publications.

 Contact Information